jeancarlosZ/face-recognition-app-api/README.md

 ## Deployment

+Replace `YOUR_FRONTEND_URL` in the `.env` file with the value of your frontend application URL.
 Create a free account for [Render](https://render.com/docs) and deploy with the environment variables in the `.env` file.